School Uniform

 Children should not be adding to the uniform with slogans, flags or other branded items.

-Hair accessories, such as bows, ribbons, slides etc. should not be oversized and must be in school colours (blue, yellow, black, white) so as to be in keeping with the dress code.
+Hair accessories, such as bows, ribbons, slides etc should not be oversized and must be in school colours (blue, yellow, grey, black, white) so as to be in keeping with the dress code.
+Pupils with long hair will be encouraged to tie it back for hygiene reasons.
+For PE, all hair must be tied up and out the child’s face.